 A vegan among omnivores

 Nicole was the first vegan that I met personally.
-She was worried at first about how easy it would be for TME to accommodate that, since apparently back in Australia, it isn’t something people always took seriously.
-I can relate to this concern, since I also constrain my diet by choice.
-I worry much less about it now, but I remember the social anxiety.
+She was worried at first about how easy it would be for TME to accommodate that.
+Apparently, back in Australia, it isn’t something people always took seriously.
+I can relate to this concern, since – as a Muslim – I also constrain my diet by choice.
+I worry much less about it now, but I remember the social anxiety when I was younger.

 But one day, the staff surprised her with (gasp!) a vegan cake!
 And it was good!
 I remember, she was so touched, she was in tears.